convertigo/convertigo-doc/operating-guide/installing-convertigo-server/index.md

 #### Security

-The default administration account of a Convertigo serveur is admin / admin and the testplatform is anonymous.
+The default administration account of a Convertigo server is admin / admin and the test platform is anonymous.

 These accounts can be configured through the administration console and saved in the workspace or with CONVERTIGO_ADMIN_USER and CONVERTIGO_ADMIN_PASSWORD variables.